Skip to main content

 Breztri may affect your nervous system.
 Tell your healthcare provider immediately if you develop a tremor or if you find yourself more anxious or nervous after using Breztri.

-Bone thinning or weakness (osteoporosis).
-Breztri may reduce your bone density and cause thinning or weakness.
+Breztri may reduce your bone density and cause thinning or weakness (osteoporosis).

-Breztri may cause new or worsened eye problems including acute narrow-angle glaucoma and cataracts.
+Breztri may cause new or worsened eye problems, including acute narrow-angle glaucoma and cataracts.
 Acute narrow-angle glaucoma can cause permanent loss of vision if not treated.
-Symptoms of acute narrow-angle glaucoma may include:
+Symptoms of acute narrow-angle glaucoma include:

 If you have these symptoms, call your healthcare provider right away before taking another dose.

-Changes in laboratory blood values, including high levels of blood sugar (hyperglycemia) and low levels of potassium (hypokalemia) have been reported after using a Breztri inhaler.
+High blood sugar levels (hyperglycemia) and low potassium levels (hypokalemia) have been reported after using a Breztri inhaler.
 Low levels of potassium may cause symptoms of muscle spasm, muscle weakness, or abnormal heart rhythm.

 These are not all the possible side effects of Breztri.
 Ask your healthcare provider or pharmacist for more information.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800- FDA-1088.
 You may also report side effects to AstraZeneca at 1-800-236-9933.